National Library of China: Foundation

 In 1906, the governor of Hunan province Pang Hongshu memorialized to the throne to announce he had completed preparations for the creation of a provincial library in Changsha.
 In 1908 and 1909, high officials from the provinces of Fengtian, Shandong, Shanxi, Zhejiang and Yunnan petitioned the Imperial Court asking for permission to establish public libraries in their respective jurisdictions.
 In response, on 2 May 1909, the Qing Ministry of Education (学部 (學部, Xuébù)) announced plans to open libraries in every province of the country.

 On 9 September 1909, Zhang Zhidong, a long-time leader of the Self-Strengthening movement who had been viceroy of Huguang and was now serving on the powerful Grand Council, memorialized to request the foundation of a library in China's capital.
 Foundation of the library was approved by imperial edict that same day.
 The institution was originally called the Imperial Library of Peking or Metropolitan Library (京师图书馆 (京師圖書館, Jīngshī Túshūguǎn)).
 Lu Xun and other famous scholars have made great efforts for its construction.

 Philologist and bibliographer Miao Quansun (繆荃蓀 (缪荃荪); 1844–1919), who had overseen the founding of Jiangnan Library in Nanjing two years earlier, was called in to administer the new establishment.
 As in Jiangnan, his assistant Chen Qingnian took charge of most of the management.

 A private proposal made by Luo Zhenyu in the early 1900s stated that the library should be located in a place protected from both fire and floods, and at some distance from noisy markets.
-Following these recommendations, the Ministry of Education first chose the Deshengmen neighborhood inside the northern Beijing (Peking) city wall, a quiet area with lakes.
+Following these recommendations, the Ministry of Education first chose the Deshengmen neighborhood inside the northern Beijing city wall, a quiet area with lakes.
 But this plan would have required purchasing several buildings.
 For lack of funds, Guanghua Temple (广化寺 (廣化寺)) was chosen as the library's first site.
 Guanghua Temple was a complex of Buddhist halls and shrines located near the northern bank of the Shichahai, but inconveniently located for readers, and too damp for long-term book storage.
 The Imperial Library of Peking would remain there until 1917.
 In 1916, the Ministry of education ordered the library, every published book should be registered in ministry of interior and all collected by library, The function of national library begins to manifest.